Samuel Chu: Early life

 Chu was born on 3 January 1978 in Hong Kong.
 He grew up in a Southern Baptist household.
 Chu graduated from the University of California, San Diego in 2000, majoring in political science.
 He completed his studies at Fuller Theological Seminary in 2002.

+Arrest warrant under the National Security Law

+In July 2020, Hong Kong authorities issued an arrest warrant for Samuel Chu under the newly enacted National Security Law—making him the first foreign national to be targeted by the legislation.
+Article 38 of the law explicitly asserts extraterritorial jurisdiction, enabling authorities to prosecute individuals—including non-residents—who commit alleged violations from outside Hong Kong.

+Chu strongly condemned the warrant, stating that it criminalized his constitutional right in the U.S.—specifically, advocating and lobbying on behalf of Hong Kong democracy from abroad.
+He described his case as serving as a "test case" for the law’s application to foreign nationals, warning of broader chilling effects on diaspora activism.

+The international community responded with concern.
+U.S. lawmakers condemned the action as unwarranted and retaliatory, with Secretary of State Mike Pompeo and senators such as Marco Rubio and Dick Durbin publicly supporting Chu in defending pro-democracy speech and civic activism beyond Hong Kong’s borders.

+Subsequently, Chu has been categorized among "fugitives wanted under the Hong Kong National Security Law, a classification that underscores both the severity of the warrant and the authorities’ intent to enforce the law extraterritorially.

 Career

 He pastored at Immanuel Presbyterian Church (Presbyterian Church USA) in Los Angeles, CA from 2002 to 2009, a multi-cultural, social justice congregation on Wilshire Boulevard.

 He also served on the board of directors of various other organizations such as the California Council of Churches.

 Chu was the executive director of California Faith for Equality and California Faith for Equality Action Fund from January 2009 to March 2011.
 Chu was appointed as interim executive director in January 2009 and later appointed as CFE's first permanent executive director in April 2010 after an extensive national search.
 He was the first straight person to head a statewide lesbian, gay, bisexual, and transgender supportive organization.
 Under his leadership, CFE filed one of the largest amicus briefs to the courts in support of marriage equality.

 In 2011, Chu was recognized by the city of Los Angeles with the LGBT Pride Award for his leadership in promoting and organizing religious support for LGBT civil rights and marriage equality.

 In 2008, Chu joined the effort, as a national director, to develop the national, bi-coastal network of youth development projects called WorkUp, focusing primarily on asset building, financial literacy, and social entrepreneurship.